 #1: Pick a reputable mortgage lender

-This is probably one of the most important steps in a homebuying process because it will impact your interest rate and ability to close in a timely manner on a home.
+This is probably one of the most important steps in a homebuying process because it will impact your interest rate and ability to close promptly on a home.
 Asking friends and reading reviews is always a good place to start.
 So is choosing a mortgage lender that’s a Fortune 100 company or referencing reliable resources.
 That way, you’ll know they have the financial backing and credibility to help you with one of the most important purchases of your life.

 #2: Know your interest rate

 Mortgage interest rates have averaged around 3.24% to 4.06% since August 2015.
-However, they fluctuate so regularly that it’s important for you to do some research on market trends before you decide on a lender.
+However, they fluctuate so regularly that you need to do some research on market trends before you decide on a lender.
 Interest rate is what you’ll be paying on top of your mortgage for 15 to 30 years, so finding the lowest possible number will save you a ton in the long run.

 #3: Familiarize yourself with “loan estimate”